Realm-Bot/docs/realm-modules/realm-console.md

 - A configured and functioning **Chat Relay Account** connected to the Realm.
 - The Relay Account actively present in the Realm (in-game).
+- An active Realm Bot Premium subscription.
+- Sufficient in-game operator and command privileges for the intended commands.
 - A designated Discord channel selected as the Realm Console.

 If the Relay Account is not in-game, commands cannot be executed.